illinois-cs241/illinois-cs241.github.io/help.md

 Danielle is our class admin and she is in charge of all administrative items (e.g. exam sickness, DRES, 1% issues).
 If you feel your issue falls under those definitions, then please email her at cs241admin@illinois.edu and explain your scenario.
 Note: We do not provide attendance misses for labs (this is not negotiable), especially for something that is 100% in your control like "I have an interview.".

-## Angrave
+## Evans

-Lawrence is available after every lecture.
+Carl is available after every lecture.
 Other times by appointment.
-You can also drop by and look for him in the neighborhood of SC2217.
+You can also drop by and look for him in the neighborhood of SC3209.